Resources → Glossary

 A printer’s hand inking roller.

-A large sheet of paper printed on one side only.
+A sheet of paper printed on one side only.
 Historically, broadsides were cheap print used as posters, announcing events or proclamations, commentary in the form of ballads, or advertisements.

 California Job Case